 The Fries Museum is the biggest museum of Leeuwarden.
 It’s about Fryslân (Friesland in Dutch/English) and everything that can be called Frisian (Fries in Dutch, it has nothing to do with french fries).
 The people in this area speak Frisian, a language that is closer to old English than to Dutch.
 Probably because of this language people tend to hold on to their traditions a bit more and that’s what’s making this region very interesting.
 If you want to learn more about this region, then head to this museum.

 The second floor houses the Fries Verzetsmuseum (‘Frisian Resistance Museum’) about the second world war.
-The second floor also houses the big exhibition hall that currently houses the Alma Tadema exhibition.
+The second floor also houses the big exhibition hall where they have regular big exhibitions.
 The third floor houses modern art and has regular changing exhibitions!
-Initially this musuem was only made for Dutch and Frisian visitors, but that’s luckily slowly changing.
 Some exhibitions are in Dutch and English while others have English leaflets with translations.
-This is not perfect in our view, but you can at least read about everything that’s on display.
 Admission charges € 15,-, Location: Wilhelminaplein 92, Open: Tuesday – Sunday 11:00 – 17:00 .

 In this historical setting you can see a lot of ceramics which is nicely displayed throughout the museum.
 The ground floor has temporary exhibitions that change regularly (currently it’s Sexy Ceramics), but information is normally only available in Dutch.
 The second floor houses the regular exhibition and has all the information displayed in both Dutch and English.
 The ceramics is from all over the world and includes many different styles and types.
 A personal favourite is a Japanese vase with a painting of the Leeuwarden born Titia Bergsma, who was the first western woman in Japan.
 All in all a very good museum that is also worth visiting if you are generally not really interested in ceramics.
 Admission charges: € 12,50- Location: Grote Kerkstraat 11, Open: Tue – Sun 11:00-17:00